For Songs & Recordings

 What is Copyright?

-Copyright is a form of protection provided by the laws of the United States for original works of authorship, including literary, dramatic, musical, architectural, cartographic, choreographic, pantomimic, pictorial, graphic, sculptural, and audiovisual creations.
-Copyright literally means “the right to copy.
+Copyright is a form of protection provided by the laws of the United States (other countries have their own copyright laws) for original works of authorship, including literary, dramatic, musical, architectural, cartographic, choreographic, pantomimic, pictorial, graphic, sculptural, and audiovisual creations.
+Copyright literally means “the right to copy”.

 The Copyright Office